Pacifica Among “Top Producing Institutions” of Fulbright U.S. Students

 For Current Graduate Students

-• Graduate students may arrange additional individual advising appointments with their Program Advisor and the FPA to review their application essays
+• Graduate students may arrange individual advising appointments with their Program Advisor or Chair and the FPA to review their application essays, or even prior to deciding to apply.

-• The purpose of the campus deadline and campus interview process is two-fold: to allow the applicant to get in-depth feedback on their application to ensure it is in line with the goals of the Fulbright program, and to ensure that the campus review committee (comprised of knowledgeable faculty and staff) has the necessary information to submit the mandatory Campus Committee Endorsement form to be reviewed by the National Screening Committee.
+• The purpose of the campus deadline and campus interview process is two-fold: to allow the applicant to get in-depth feedback on their application to ensure it is in line with the goals of the Fulbright program, and to ensure that the campus review committee (comprised of staff the FPA, Program Advisor or Chair, and the Provost) has the necessary information to submit the mandatory Campus Committee Endorsement form to be reviewed by the National Screening Committee.

-• Graduate student applicants must submit a complete application, including all letters of recommendation and letter of affiliation, via the online campus Fulbright application portal by the Fulbright deadline of September 15, 2023 (note: it is the responsibility of the applicant to communicate the importance of this deadline to all of their letter writers)
+• Graduate student applicants for 2025-2026 must submit a complete application, including all letters of recommendation and letter of affiliation, via the online campus Fulbright application portal by the Fulbright deadline of October 8, 2024 (note: it is the responsibility of the applicant to communicate the importance of this deadline to all of their letter writers)

 For Undergraduates, Recent Alumni, and ETA Applicants